What is the HOPE program in school?

 How is HOPE scholarship GPA calculated?

 To calculate the HOPE GPA the standard GPA score of 3.0 is held for students applying for the first time.
-The scholarships are taken back if ever they fail to keep up the GPA, their scholarships.
+The scholarships are taken back if ever they fail to keep up their GPA, their scholarships.
 All credit hours will be considered while calculating the HOPE scholarship GPA.

 Here’s a bit about HOPE scholarship schemes.
 There are overall six different types of HOPE scholarships.
 If you want to apply, you must read about them thoroughly and also fill in your FAFSA forms early.